 To make this gluten free caramel sauce, it took me 4 tries.
-I created 2 different recipes with 2 different cooking methods, and finally the last one was a charm!
+I created 2 different recipes with 2 different cooking methods, and finally, the last one was a charm!
 Two I had to toss, but the one that was too thick I ended up using anyway.
-It wasn’t that bad, but on its way to candy!
+It wasn’t that bad but on its way to candy!
 If you have allergies or other intolerances, this recipe should fit the bill!
 This gluten free caramel sauce will work well on ice cream or for cakes and pies.
 Enjoy!

-- 3 Tablespoons dairy-free buttery spread
+- 3 Tablespoons gluten-free dairy-free buttery spread (Earth Balance)

 - 1/2 cup brown rice syrup (or light corn syrup if not corn-free)

 - 1/4 teaspoon pure vanilla extract